All Products

 • Match by prefix and tag: Objects are matched by prefix and tag.

-• Match by bucket: All objects and parts that are stored in the bucket are matched.
+• Match by bucket: All objects and parts that are stored in a bucket are matched.

-• Not element: The Not element specifies the prefix in the names of objects and the tags of objects for which you do not want the lifecycle rule to take effect when you use the lifecycle rule to process the objects whose names contain a specific prefix and that contain specific tags.
-For more information about how to configure the NOT element, see the "NOT" section of this topic.
+• NOT element: The NOT element specifies the name prefix and tag of objects for which you do not want a specific lifecycle rule to take effect.
+For more information about how to configure the NOT element, see NOT.

 Important

 You can configure only one NOT element for a lifecycle rule.
 You must specify only one prefix for the NOT element.
-In addition, you can specify up to one tag for the NOT element.
-You can also specify no tag.
+In addition, you can configure up to one tag for the NOT element in a lifecycle rule.

 Validity period or expiration date of objects and actions on expired objects

-• Validity period: Specify a validity period for objects in buckets for which versioning is disabled and the current versions of objects in buckets for which versioning is enabled.
+• Validity period: Specify a validity period for objects in unversioned buckets and the current versions of objects in versioned buckets.
 Specify the action that you want OSS to perform on the objects after they expire.
-Objects that match the lifecycle rule are retained for the specified validity period after the objects are last modified.
+Objects that match a specific lifecycle rule are retained for the specified validity period after the objects are last modified.
 The specified action is performed on these objects after they expire.

-• Expiration date: Specify an expiration date for objects in buckets for which versioning is disabled and the current versions of objects in buckets for which versioning is enabled.
+• Expiration date: Specify an expiration date for objects in unversioned buckets and the current versions of objects in versioned buckets.
 Specify the action that you want OSS to perform on these objects after they expire.
 All objects that are last modified before this date expire, and the specified action is performed on these objects after they expire.

-• Validity period of the previous versions of objects: Specify a validity period for the previous versions of objects and the action that you want OSS to perform on the previous versions of the objects.
-Objects that match the lifecycle rule are retained for the specified validity period after the objects become previous versions.
+• Validity period of the previous versions of objects: Specify a validity period for previous versions of objects and the action that you want OSS to perform on the previous versions after they expire.
+Objects that match a specific lifecycle rule are retained for the specified validity period after the objects become previous versions.
 The specified action is performed on these objects after they expire.

 You can configure lifecycle rules to convert the storage class of expired objects or delete expired objects.
 For more information, see Configuration elements.